MicrosoftDocs/Viva/Viva/solutions/yume.md

 2. An employee wants to explore, discuss and/or focus on their career growth and development.
 3. An employee is a new hire and wants to build a relationship with their new manager.

-## Prerequisites for setup of Yume
+## Prerequisites for setup of YuMe

-To set up Yume, perform the following steps:
+To set up YuMe, perform the following steps:

-- Clone the [VivaSolutions GitHub repository](https://github.com/microsoft/VivaSolutions/tree/main/Sample%20Solutions) onto the machine in your location, and download the Yume accelerator from the samples in this repository.
+- Clone the [VivaSolutions GitHub repository](https://github.com/microsoft/VivaSolutions/tree/main/Sample%20Solutions) onto the machine in your location, and download the YuMe accelerator from the samples in this repository.

 > [!NOTE]
-> You can choose to clone the repository or download the Yume accelerator from the samples of the repository directly from the server itself.
+> You can choose to clone the repository or download the YuMe accelerator from the samples of the repository directly from the server itself.

 Using these samples, perform the following substeps:
 - Create an Azure AD Application registration.